 Wonderland closed its gates in 1911 after consecutive years of bad weather and slow ticket sales, but the legacy of the infantorium lived on.
 The exhibit, and others like it across the country, created an impact by exposing Americans to a technology they would otherwise never have seen.
 The facilities played a key role in the transition to caring for premature infants in hospitals and led to better care of premature infants at home by giving people the opportunity to see how the infants were cared for in hospitals.

 The amusement park was demolished in 1912 and most of its rides were relocated to the Excelsior Amusement Park on Lake Minnetonka.
-Perhaps fittingly, the only piece of the Wonderland Amusement Park that was spared was the building that housed the tiny babies in their glass castles.
-The building was converted to apartments and still stands on the southeast corner of 31st Avenue and 31st Street.
+Perhaps fittingly, the only piece of Twin City Wonderland that was spared from demolition was the building that housed the tiny babies in their glass castles.
+It was converted to apartments and still stands on the southeast corner of 31st Avenue and 31st Street.